JavePascual/Random-Fatigue-Limit-Source-Codes/README.md

   srfl0pdf, srfl0cdf, srfl0quan
 are called from within R to compute the pdf, cdf, and quantile values.
 The codes have been tested ONLY on Fortran 77.

-I would like to take Professor Bill Meeker for guidance with this project.
+I would like to thank Professor Bill Meeker for guidance with this project.